I may get paid commission for purchases made after clicking a link in this post.

-Perhaps you’ve jotted down ‘design new logo’, ‘get new theme’ ‘get new business cards’ and ‘redo homepage/sidebar’.
-It makes sense to lump these together as one goal called ‘redesign’ as they will all need doing together.
+Perhaps you’ve jotted down ‘design new logo’, ‘get new theme’, ‘update about me page’, ‘get professional headshots taken’ and ‘redo homepage/sidebar’.
+It makes sense to lump these together as one goal called ‘redesign’ as they will all need to be done together.

-Or perhaps you’ve written ‘learn to do video’, ‘start YouTube channel’ and ‘figure out how to do Facebook lives and do them regularly’.
+Or perhaps you’ve written ‘learn to do video’, ‘buy video equipment’, ‘add how-to videos to my most popular blog posts’ and ‘start YouTube channel’.
 Again, these could be combined into one goal called ‘Video’.
 It makes much more sense to do these things all together at one time, rather than scattered throughout the year.

-Take a look at your brain dump again and ask yourself, ‘if I could only do ONE of these things in 2019, which would it be?’
+Take a look at your brain dump again and ask yourself, ‘If I could only do ONE of these things in 2023, which would it be?’

-Look again at your brainstorm and ask yourself, ‘OK, if I get that first thing done and now I can only pick one more thing, what would it be?
+Look again at your brainstorm and ask yourself, ‘OK, if I can only pick ONE MORE thing, what would it be?’

-Then look at the rest of the ideas on your brain dump and decide if they are A) just too crazy or B) good ideas just not for this year.
+Then look at all the remaining ideas on your brain dump and decide if they are A) just too crazy, B) not something you really want, or C) good ideas – just not for this year.

-Take the B’s and write them on a new list called ‘Goals for 2020’.
+Take the C’s and write them on a new list called ‘Goals for 2024’.
 This is a very small step, but it will make all the difference to your mindset.
-Anytime during 2019 when you think ‘I really ought to be doing XYZ’ – you can think, ‘it’s on my 2020 list’.
+Anytime during 2023 when you start to think ‘I really ought to be doing XYZ’ – you can remind yourself, ‘it’s on my 2024 list’.
 It’s a tiny shift in thinking but it makes a BIG difference to how you feel about your workload.
-Now you don’t feel the weight of #allthethings and instead you know they are going to get done, just that they are not the priority for this year.
+Now you don’t feel the weight of #allthethings and instead you know they are going to get done in due course, just that they are not one of your top 10 priorities for this year.